lekhana3003/SimplCache/README.md

 * Automated Write Back<br>
 The data in the cache is regularly updated in the persistent database at the interval given by the user.
 * Cache Size<br>
-The cache size can be given either as count of the objects to be stored in cache or the actual memory occupied by the objects in the cache (i.e Kilobytes).
+The cache size can be given either as count of the objects to be stored in cache or the actual memory occupied by the objects in the cache (i.e KiloBytes).
 * Save State<br>
 Save the state of the cache at any point in time by calling a simple method and rebuild the same cache at any point by calling simple method.